- Study at Deakin

 With a specific focus on the individuals and families affected by education, income and health disadvantage, Give Where You Live seeks to remedy not just the symptoms of these important social issues, but also to address the causes behind them.

-Brophy Family & Youth Services was established in Warrnambool in 1974.
-Their vision is to strengthen the capacity of youth, enrich the lives of individuals and families, and build connections in communities throughout South West Victoria.
+Brophy Family & Youth Services is the primary provider for youth services in South West Victoria.
+Brophy originated in Warrnambool in 1974 with its beginnings in hostel accommodation for homeless youth.
+Over the years it has developed a comprehensive range of services for the homeless, young people and families, aiming to strengthen the capacity of youth, enrich the lives of individuals and families, and build the connections in communities throughout South West Victoria.

 Brophy Family & Youth Services provides a comprehensive range of services including: